ShanKonduru/GithubIntegration/readme.md

 ### getallcommits.py
 Description: Script to retrieve all commits from a GitHub repository.

-Usage: Replace placeholders with your repository details.

 ### getcommitsbetweendates.py
 Description: Script to retrieve commits between specified dates from a GitHub repository.

-Usage: Replace placeholders with your repository details and date range.

 ### getcommitsforafile.py
 Description: Script to retrieve commits for a specific file within a date range from a GitHub repository.

-Usage: Replace placeholders with your repository details, file path, and date range.

 ### getfiles.py
 Description: Script to retrieve the list of files changed in a commit from a GitHub repository.

-Usage: Replace placeholders with your repository details and commit SHA.

 ### getrepos.py
 Description: Script to retrieve the list of repositories for a GitHub user or organization.

 ### License
 This project is licensed under the MIT License.